-Chapter 6 Where Colgate Is Headed

-Vision

 Colgate is deeply proud of who it is.
 And it is ever driven to be even more - the finest undergraduate institution in America and one of the premier universities in the world.
-Pursuing The Third-Century Plan, Colgate cultivates a dynamic culture of intellectual rigor.
+Pursuing the Third-Century Plan, Colgate cultivates a dynamic culture of intellectual rigor.
 This school is for extraordinary students whose minds are alive with possibility.
 It is for faculty who transform lives as they teach.
 It is for those who want a global perspective as they shape their own.
 This is a school of first choice for students who expect rigorous classes, brilliant faculty, a campus of enduring beauty, and an assurance they will learn to thrive in work and in life.
 This is Colgate.

 Students prepare a test subject for a brain scan in the neuroscience laboratory in Olin Hall.

-THE THIRD-CENTURY PLAN A long-term framework to guide the University as it achieves the highest fulfillment of its mission.
-First-Initiative Highlights Eliminating student loans for families with incomes below \$125K The No-Loan Initiative expands the amount of financial support available to students and lessens the burden of student debt.
-Expanding Diversity, Equity, and Inclusion A great institution is a diverse institution.
+THE THIRD-CENTURY PLAN

+A long-term framework to guide the University as it achieves the highest fulfillment of its mission.

+First-Initiative Highlights

+Making a Colgate education within reach for the best students from all economic backgrounds

+The Colgate Commitment will eliminate or adjust tuition based on a family's income level, significantly reducing student debt for eligible domestic students.

+Expanding Diversity, Equity, and Inclusion

+A great institution is a diverse institution.
 Colgate embraces its obligation to welcome and support students of different socioeconomic backgrounds, races and ethnicities, and religions on campus.
-Building on a multiyear effort to arrange our firstand second-year students in meaningful Residential Commons Colgate's Residential Commons system is grounded in the desire for every student to have a strong foundational community from the first day, a place where they experience tradition and build class unity.
-President Brian W. Casey with Emrys and students on campus Launching The Robert Hung Ngai Ho Mind, Brain, and Behavior Initiative (MBB) Through the cross-disciplinary MBB, innovative faculty and student collaborations (ethics + biology; neurology + linguistics) will push the boundaries of our understanding of brain function at multiple levels.
-Redeveloping Middle Campus to focus on arts, creativity, innovation, and entrepreneurship Long-term development of this region of campus will set a new standard for the teaching and expression of the arts, creativity, and innovation within a liberal arts context.
-Restoring the campus tree canopy and landscape Colgate must carefully steward one of its most precious assets - its campus - by sustaining and strengthening the natural and built environments, and continuing its efforts toward environmental sensitivity and green practices.
-Facts 1819 Year of founding \$934.4 M Endowment (estimated) STUDENT BODY 3,002 Undergraduate students and 12 graduate students

-1,628 female students 1,374 male students

-CLASS OF 2024 PROFILE

-8,582 Applications from 49 states, D.C., and 129 countries

-1,075 Early Decision applications (470 enrolled)

-2,345

-16% International students

-International students (including dual citizens)

-Countries represented on campus 77%

-575

-56
+Building on a multiyear effort to arrange our firstand second-year students in meaningful Residential Commons

+Colgate's Residential Commons system is grounded in the desire for every student to have a strong foundational community from the first day, a place where they experience tradition and build class unity.

+President Brian W. Casey with Emrys and students on campus

+Launching The Robert Hung Ngai Ho Mind, Brain, and Behavior Initiative (MBB)

+Through the cross-disciplinary MBB, innovative faculty and student collaborations (ethics + biology; neurology + linguistics) will push the boundaries of our understanding of brain function at multiple levels.

+Redeveloping Middle Campus to focus on arts, creativity, innovation, and entrepreneurship

+Long-term development of this region of campus will set a new standard for the teaching and expression of the arts, creativity, and innovation within a liberal arts context.

+Restoring the campus tree canopy and landscape

+Colgate must carefully steward one of its most precious assets - its campus - by sustaining and strengthening the natural and built environments, and continuing its efforts toward environmental sensitivity and green practices.

+Facts

 Acreage of campus

 Number of majors

+STUDENT BODY

+Year of founding

+Undergraduate students and 12 graduate students

+1,779 female students 1,449 male students

+International students (including dual citizens)

+Countries represented on campus

 From outside New York

-23% Domestic students

-of color
+Domestic students of color

-10% First-generation college students FACULTY
+First-generation college students

+FACULTY

-337 Faculty
+Faculty

-96% Faculty with PhD or highest degree in their field
+Faculty with PhD or highest degree in their field

-22% Faculty of color
+Faculty of color

-802